KushalMetasage/GlobalGreen_new/pages/income_statement.md

         ROW_NUMBER() OVER (ORDER BY MIN(STRPTIME(period_date, '%b-%y'))) AS sort_order
     FROM income_statement
     WHERE
-        entity = 'Global Green India'
-        AND TRIM(metric) IS NOT NULL
+        entity = 'Global Green India'  -- consistent reference for ordering AND TRIM(metric) IS NOT NULL
         AND TRIM(metric) <> ''
-        AND metric NOT IN ('GROSS %', 'EBITDA %', 'EBT %', 'EBIT %')
-    GROUP BY metric
+        AND metric NOT IN ('GROSS %', 'EBITDA %', 'EBT %', 'EBIT %', 'DSO', 'DPO', 'Trade Payables') GROUP BY metric
 ),

 base AS (
     SELECT
         metric,